Staff

 Vijay Gupta

-Executive and Artistic Director
+Executive Director

 Vijay Gupta is a violinist and social justice advocate.
 An esteemed performer, communicator, and citizen-artist, Gupta is a leading advocate for the role of the arts and music to heal, inspire, provoke change, and foster social connection.
 Gupta is the founder and Artistic Director of Street Symphony, a non-profit organization providing musical engagement, dialogue and teaching artistry for homeless and incarcerated communities in Los Angeles.